semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of July 20, 2020
 **(New) Job prioritization**
-The job `priority`  allows you to manage the order in which the enqueued jobs are starting to run when the [quota](https://docs.semaphoreci.com/reference/quotas-and-limits/) of maximum parallel jobs for your organization is reached.
+Job `priority` allows you to manage the order in which queued jobs run when the [quota](https://docs.semaphoreci.com/reference/quotas-and-limits/) of maximum parallel jobs for your organization is reached.

-For more details on setting job priorities check [prioritization page](https://docs.semaphoreci.com/essentials/prioritization/) in our documentation.
+For more details on setting job priorities check the [prioritization page](https://docs.semaphoreci.com/essentials/prioritization/) in our documentation.

 **(Improved) GitHub Settings**
-Option to check the health of GitHub deploy key and webhook have been added in project settings UI.
+The option to check the health of GitHub deploy key and webhook have been added in project settings UI.
-New settings also allow you to quickly repair connection between the Semaphore project and GitHub repository.
+These new settings also allow you to quickly repair connections between the Semaphore project and GitHub repository.

-Read more about troubleshooting connection between Semaphore and GitHub in our [docs](https://docs.semaphoreci.com/account-management/checking-the-connection-between-github-and-semaphore-2.0/#check-deploy-key-health).
+Read more about troubleshooting connections between Semaphore and GitHub in our [documentation](https://docs.semaphoreci.com/account-management/checking-the-connection-between-github-and-semaphore-2.0/#check-deploy-key-health).

 **(Improved) Cached Android docker images**
-From now on, Android docker images for two latest stable SDK versions will always be cached, meaning that the jobs using these images will now start up even faster.
+From now on, Android docker images for the two latest stable SDK versions will always be cached, meaning that the jobs using these images will now start up even faster.

 For more details see our documentation on [Android docker images](https://docs.semaphoreci.com/ci-cd-environment/android-images/).
-For getting started with an Android project on Semaphore please see our [guide](https://docs.semaphoreci.com/programming-languages/android/).
+For getting started with an Android project on Semaphore please see this [guide](https://docs.semaphoreci.com/programming-languages/android/).

 ### Week of July 13, 2020